-The program consists of 30 semester credit hours, plus a comprehensive exam or capstone project.
-The capstone project requires the program director's approval.
-Students selecting a capstone project should use one of their three electives to enroll in MGMT-791 in the spring or summer term.
-Students in the global management and supply chain management track must complete the comprehensive exam.
+The program consists of 30 credit hours, which includes a graduate project or comprehensive exam.
+Students selecting a graduate project should use one of their electives to enroll in Graduate Project (MGMT-791) in the spring or summer term.

-Management, MS degree, (global management and supply chain management track), typical course sequence
+Management (global management and supply chain management track), MS degree, typical course sequence